alanywang25/bootcamp_alan_wang/README.md

 - **Parquet**: Used for processed data as it's compressed and preserves data types

 ### Environment Variables
-Paths are configured via `.env.example` file:
+Paths are configured via `.env` file:

 ## Data Cleaning Strategy